livegnik/2way-design/2WAY High-Level Design.md

 This approach ensures users maintain a focused and personalized view of the data within the 2WAY system.
 It allows them to efficiently navigate and interact with information relevant to their needs and interests.
 By querying from their zeroth degree within the Server Graph, users can effectively manage their data, discover relevant connections, and collaborate with others in their network while maintaining privacy and control over their personal information.

-Plugins in the 2WAY system can also create and manage objects through the Object Manager.
+Plugins in the 2WAY system can also create and manage objects through the Graph Manager.
 Each plugin has its own cryptographic key-pair, effectively making them users within the system.
 This allows plugins to function similarly to human users, with their own unique User Graphs, nodes, and edges.
 Plugins can create objects on behalf of multiple users, ensuring that not every user needs to create these objects individually, thus saving space in the graph.

 When plugins create or manage objects, either all users or designated users receive access to them.
 New users can automatically receive access to these plugin-created objects as well.
 The relevant Access Control List (ACL) objects are updated to ensure proper permissions are set for these plugin-created objects, maintaining seamless integration and efficient access management.